yusing/go-proxy/README.md

 4. Setup `docker-socket-proxy` other docker nodes _(if any)_ (see [Multi docker nodes setup](https://github.com/yusing/go-proxy/wiki/Configurations#multi-docker-nodes-setup)) and then them inside `config.yml`

+5. Run go-proxy `docker compose up -d` then list all routes to see if further configurations are needed:
+    `docker exec go-proxy /app/go-proxy ls-routes`

-5. Done.
-You may now do some extra configuration
+6. You may now do some extra configuration
     -   With text editor (e.g. Visual Studio Code)
     -   With Web UI via `http://localhost:3000` or `https://gp.y.z`
     -   For more info, [See Wiki]([wiki](https://github.com/yusing/go-proxy/wiki))

 [🔼Back to top](#table-of-content)
-|

 ### Use JSON Schema in VSCode